Skip to content

 Info

-The pylon Camera Software Suite and the pylon Supplementary Package for blaze replace the Basler blaze SDK.
+The pylon Software Suite and the pylon Supplementary Package for blaze replace the Basler blaze SDK.
 Although the Basler blaze SDK will continue to be available to allow users to maintain existing applications, Basler strongly recommends using the pylon Supplementary Package for developing new applications.

 Electrical Requirements#